WARD 2045 CO2E MONITOR

 A series of Interior installations for Uniqlo's UK Flagship Store that celebrated the HeatTech Range.
 We partnered with the creative agency Anyways to deliver a warm and engaging retail experience that lead shoppers from street level to the concept Attic.
 The three key areas - Window, Title Wall and Display Tables struck a balance between evocative and informative.
 Shoppers were invited to bask in the warmth of HeatTech whilst learning about its technical benefits.

-Client: Google
+Client: Google Creative Lab

-3D Design: Dean Brown
+3D Design: Brown Office

-Interface Design: Google Creative Lab
+UX Design: Google Creative Lab

 Date: June 2018